GENERAL QUESTIONS:

 MPAEF: Menlo Park-Atherton Education Foundation

 The MPAEF is a parent-led non-profit organization that, for the past 43 years, has raised critical funds to support quality education across the four schools of the MPCSD.
 For the 2025/2026 school year, the MPAEF granted $4 million to MPCSD to allow the district to fund critical staff.
 Since 2009, the MPAEF has provided more than $60 million to MPCSD from parent donations.
-CLICK HERE to learn more through MPAEF’s annual reports.
+Learn more through MPAEF’s annual reports.